ibexa/documentation-developer/docs/content_management/data_migration/data_migration_actions.md

 ---
-description: Data migration actions enable you to run special operations while executing data migrations, such as assigning Roles, Sections, Objects states, and so on.
+description: Data migration actions enable you to run special operations while executing data migrations, such as assigning roles, Sections, Objects states, and so on.
 page_type: reference
 ---